AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: Evaluation

 Among the baselines, ZeroShotPlus performs the lowest, resolving only 62 bugs.
 LIBRO shows a modest improvement at 17.8\%, resolving 15 more bugs than direct prompting.
 Otter outperforms these techniques at 31.4\% F$\rightarrow$P rate, which increases to 37.0\% with Otter++.
 The improvement comes from running the test generation stage five times with different heterogeneous prompts.
-Our approach, \text{\assertFlip}, which generates passing tests and then inverts them, outperforms all these methods.
+Our approach, \textsc{AssertFlip}, which generates passing tests and then inverts them, outperforms all these methods.
 This result supports the hypothesis that generating valid passing tests and flipping their oracle is more reliable than attempting to generate failing tests directly.
-Compared to Amazon Q, the current top-ranked system on the leaderboard, \text{\assertFlip} performs closely, despite using only a single model.
+Compared to Amazon Q, the current top-ranked system on the leaderboard, \textsc{AssertFlip}\ performs closely, despite using only a single model.
 Amazon Q achieves a 49.0\% F$\rightarrow$P rate, representing a five percentage point advantage in success rate.
 However, direct comparison is limited since we know nothing about how Amazon's Q developer works.

-\text{\assertFlip} achieves a 36\% F$\rightarrow$P success rate on SWT-Bench Lite, outperforming all other known approaches.
+Table~\ref{tab:swebench-lite} reports the results on SWT-Bench-Lite. \textsc{AssertFlip}\ achieves a 36\% F$\rightarrow$P success rate, outperforming all other open and publicly described approaches.
 This includes Otter++, AutoCodeRover, and SWE-Agent+, which all use different architectures.
 Our method falls just one percentage point behind Amazon Q, the top-performing system on the public leaderboard.
 This result highlights the competitiveness of our pass-then-invert strategy.